aldebaran/libqi-java/doc/source/index.rst

    :language: java

-Note: This example does not use the familiar ``ALMemory.subscribeToEvent`` method.
+Note: This example does not use the familiar ``ALMemory.subscribeToEvent`` method, but a new generic Signal system, bridged to the old API through the ``ALMemory.subscriber`` method.

-Instead it calls the ``ALMemory.subscriber`` method.

-This returns a ``com.aldebaran.qimessaging.Object`` on which we can connect a signal named ``signal`` to our callback.
+This method returns a ``com.aldebaran.qimessaging.Object``, which has a signal named ``signal``, on which we can connect our callback.

-(This is a bit weird but required for NAOqi 1 backward compatibility)
+The main advantage of this new approach is that it no longuer requires you to register a module in order to monitor events.

-Note how we specify the "signature" of the function we want to call:
+Note that at this point you have to specify the "signature", of both the signal, and the callback function we want to call:

-``signal`` returns a ``com.aldebaran.qimessaging.Object``, and the callback also takes a ``com.aldebaran.qimessaging.Object`` as parameter.
+"m" stands for *anything*, which means that ``signal`` accepts all instances of ``java.lang.Object``, and that the callback should accept a ``java.lang.Object`` as parameter.
+The effective type of the argument will vary depending on what was passed to ``signal``, for instance a ``java.lang.Integer`` or a ``java.lang.String``.

 Notes